anandaworldwide/ananda-library-chatbot/TOKEN_SECURITY.md

 Option 2 is recommended as it automatically derives the WordPress token from the same SECURE_TOKEN used in the Vercel backend.

+### Site ID Validation

+The system includes site ID validation to prevent accidental connections to the wrong backend environment:

+1. **WordPress Plugin Configuration**:

+   - Each WordPress installation specifies an expected site ID (defaults to "ananda-public")
+   - This is configurable in the plugin settings page
+   - The setting is stored in WordPress options as `aichatbot_expected_site_id`

+2. **Token Request Process**:

+   - The WordPress plugin sends the expected site ID with each token request
+   - The backend checks if this ID matches its actual SITE_ID environment variable
+   - If there's a mismatch, the backend returns a clear error message

+3. **Error Handling**:
+   - Site mismatch errors include specific information about which site was expected vs. actual
+   - The WordPress admin interface shows a user-friendly error with instructions on how to fix it

+This feature prevents common development errors when multiple environments exist (staging, production, etc.) and helps users quickly identify and fix configuration issues.

 ### Setup Instructions

 1. **Vercel Project**:

    - Ensure SECURE_TOKEN and SECURE_TOKEN_HASH are set in your environment variables
+   - Set the SITE_ID environment variable to uniquely identify your site/environment
    - No additional environment variables needed

 2. **WordPress Plugin**:
    - Add `define('CHATBOT_BACKEND_SECURE_TOKEN', 'your-secure-token-value');` to `wp-config.php`
    - The value should match the SECURE_TOKEN in your Vercel project
+   - Configure the Expected Site ID in the plugin settings to match your target environment
    - Activate the plugin in WordPress admin

 ## Security Considerations